ealker/ealker.github.io/now.md

 ### What am I doing?

-I'm working on Payments technology at JP Morgan.
-Before returning to work with some of my former team in Payments, I spent two and a half years working on SRE monitoring tools for the bank.
-My current work is focused on authentication, identity and security, but I think that's about all I can say.
+I'm working on payments technology at an investment bank.
+I've also worked on observability tools for SRE teams, message oriented middleware and Java libraries.
+My current work is focused on authentication, identity and security.

 ### What are my interests?

 I'm reading a lot more than I used to.
 You can check out what I've read this year if you go to [my blog](/blog).

 I've been exploring more of London, having moved hear just about a year ago.
-I've also been to Norway and Greece in the past year with a few visits to Wales interspersed between the two "big" trips.
+I've also been to Norway, Greece, Czechia and Wales.

 I've picked up an interest in the financial markets, the payments tech industry and eco focused technology.
 I've also discovered a fascination with Georgian design, architecture and interiors.